asegal/malory/README.md

 Malory relies on on the [JavaScript Promise API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 We suggest checking [browser compatibility]
 (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#Browser_compatibility) before use and use a [polyfill](https://github.com/slightlyoff/Promises) if necessary

+## NPM Install
+Get familiar with [node.js](http://nodejs.org/) if you haven't used it before, then

+* _$ npm install malory_

+## Contribute
+This plugin requires Grunt ~0.4.0

+If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.

+1. Clone or fork the source, [github.com/glg/malory](http://github.com/glg/malory), then

+1. _$ npm install_

+    gets you the dependencies

+1. _$ grunt dev_

+    complies, fires up a webserver on localhost:8100, and sets up a file watcher

 ### Future Improvements
 * Shift to using plain callbacks or a cross-browser promise library, like [jQuery.deferred](http://api.jquery.com/category/deferred-object/)
 * Support for the [catiline](https://github.com/calvinmetcalf/catiline) and [operative](https://github.com/padolsey/operative) libraries